This post is the second in the series of travel with disability blog by Peter Gibson. He prefers to take his wife and son for road trips.

 On our first night in Mandvi we explored a bit by driving around.
 We found the popular touristy sea-front in the centre of town which was noisy, dirty and generally unattractive.
 We carried on exploring the very narrow street and came to the town centre where, in a small Chowk (square), there were several roadside laris (shiny and well-lit food carts).
 All of these were selling freshly prepared local specialities like Kutchi Dabeli.
 This is a sweet and savoury mix of peanuts and crushed vegetables stuffed in a bread roll which is heated up on a metal plate with butter.
 The stall opposite the Dabeli Lari sold fantastic Limbu Pani (fresh squeezed lemon juice).

 We had a several snacks and then lemon juice.
-Again travelling by car is a way a disabled person can enjoy these things without too much hassle of using wheelchair chairs in potholed and narrow roads.
+Again travelling by car on road is a way a disabled person can enjoy these things without too much hassle of using wheelchair chairs in potholed and narrow roads.
 In our car Jagu is nearly at the height of us as we stand next to the door.
 This way we enjoy together on the same level.